linode/apl-core/README.md

 **Developers** - To focus on their apps only
 * Build images from application code
-* Easy deployment of containerized workloads without writing any YAML
+* Deploy containerized workloads without writing any YAML
 * Direct access to logs and metrics
 * Store charts and images in a private registry
 * Build and run custom CI pipelines